dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Build an image for Windows Nano Server

 You can also target Nano Server directly in the same as you can with Linux.
-The only difference is that Nano Server has a stronger coupling between the host Windows version and the guest container version.
+The important difference is that Nano Server has a stronger coupling between the host Windows version and the guest container version.
 All supported versions will be demonstrated in the example below.
 You are enouraged only to use the version that applies to your environment.

 This example will work on any supported version of Windows (Windows 10 RS2+).